California Vehicle Code 23152(f) VC makes it a crime to drive under the influence of drugs.1

 Vehicle Code 23152(f) VC reads: "It is unlawful for a person who is under the influence of any drug to drive a vehicle."
 Vehicle Code 23152(g) VC reads: "It is unlawful for a person who is under the combined influence of any alcoholic beverage and drug to drive a vehicle."

 This is California's so-called "DUI of drugs" (or "DUID") law, which is closely related to California's better-known "driving under the influence of alcohol" law (VC 23152(a)).

-California law defines "drugs" as any substance other than alcohol that could affect your nervous system, brain or muscles.2 You drive under the influence of drugs when those drugs impair you to the point that you can no longer drive like a sober person under similar circumstances.3
+California law defines "drugs" as any substance other than alcohol that could affect your nervous system, brain or muscles.
+This can include illegal drugs (such as cocaine), prescription drugs (potentially including nitrous oxide) or even over-the-counter drugs.2 You drive under the influence of drugs when those drugs impair you to the point that you can no longer drive like a sober person under similar circumstances.3

 In the article below, our California DUI defense attorneys5 provide an in-depth overview on what to expect during a "driving under the influence of drugs" investigation, prosecution and defense by addressing the following:

 - 1. How Does the Prosecutor Prove that I Am Guilty of VC 23152(f) "Driving Under the Influence of Drugs"?

 - 2. What Should I Expect During My California DUID Investigation?

 - 3. What Happens at a "DUI Drugs" Trial in California?

 - 4. How Can I Fight "DUI Drugs" Charges?